Are you interested in a possible insurance sales career working for Senior Life Insurance Company?

 Simply put, there is no one company that offers the best combination of competitive pricing and flexible underwriting.

-These two variables directly impact insurability, with some insurance carriers accepting certain conditions, while others many times do not.
+Age and health directly impact insurability.
+Simply put, some insurance carriers accept certain conditions, while others do not.

 If you single-handedly sell one final expense product, you are short-changing your clients in terms of value of coverage or competitiveness and rates.